top of page

 Key considerations include:

-It is common to see EB-5 investment structured as a senior loan in rural categories.
-In rural projects, asset liquidity can be more limited, which may complicate enforcement or recovery in a downside scenario.
-Many banks provide reduced loan sizes or high interest loans in these categories given the overall cost and economic variability of the market.
-While EB-5 senior loans provide a priority for receiving capital if the project fails or is not completed, it doesn’t mean the project will necessarily get off the ground if all the EB-5 funds are not collected on the front end.
+It is common to see EB-5 investments structured as senior loans in rural categories.
+In rural projects, asset liquidity can be more limited, complicating enforcement or recovery in a downside scenario.
+Many banks provide reduced loan sizes or high-interest loans in these categories due to the overall cost and economic variability of the market.
+While EB-5 senior loans provide priority for receiving capital if the project fails or is not completed, it doesn’t guarantee that the project will get off the ground if all the EB-5 funds are not collected upfront.
 Clear documentation, enforceable remedies, and financially capable guarantors are essential to protecting investor capital.

 Community and Government Alignment